 A couple of new running-focused features are here too with Garmin's race time predictions now offering additional graphs to see the trend in your training about your predicted times.
 Those predicted times for us felt reliable and the opportunity to put those times in great context is welcomed.

 The other big running feature is a metric called Stamina.
 It can be applied to other activities, but it feels like a feature built for runners and is a bit like a mix of Garmin's Body Battery energy monitor and PacePro pacing strategies, which incidentally are both on board here too as well.

 Stamina aims to be something you can use to better gauge how far you should be able to run based on workout history and insights like VO2 Max.

-During a run you'll see a stamina percentage and potential stamina percentage.
+During a run, you'll see a stamina percentage and a potential stamina percentage.
 The main stamina percentage is a measurement of stamina based on current heart rate and pace data.

 The potential stamina percentage is based on the total capacity of what you've got in the tank and decreases quicker as you run quicker.
 A bar on that screen changes color in real-time to alert you to whether you're losing stamina, maintaining or recharging it.

 In our runs, the Stamina data didn't feel hugely insightful or just felt a bit challenging to make the best use of it.
 We ran hard and quickly and stamina percentages dropped quickly.

 We slowed up, the stamina percentage remained unchanged.
 It's a feature that will feel more useful once you've piled months of data into the watch to understand what your capacity for running a specific distance is.